What's Included with Membership?

-Start your fingerstyle foray under the tutelage of a world-class player.
-Mike Dawes teaches you to go from a fingerstyle newbie to playing some of his most advanced compositions.
+Learn the next level of percussive fingerstyle from a world-class player.
+Mike Dawes teaches you to go from an average fingerstyle player to playing some of his most advanced compositions.
 40 lessons to both inspire and challenge any guitarist, exclusively from JamPlay.

 Complete course with step-by-step lessons and practice examples.

 Course filmed with 6 cameras for the perfect angles.

 293 of 301 of our members have given this their approval.

 Download tabs, helpers, JamTracks and docs included with lessons.